MAURITANIA (Oct 16-22, 2022)

 The town is divided in two parts by a wadi.
 On one side lies the old town, and on the other the new town.
 This is the third reincarnation of the old town – the previous two were abandoned as they were buried under the sand.

 Before dinner, we walked into the old town, the highlight of any visit is a wander through the labyrinthine lanes of Le Ksar (Old Town).
 The main building that dominates the old town is The Friday Mosque of Chinguetti, an ancient structure of dry-stone construction, featuring a square minaret capped with five ostrich egg finials.
-The mosque was built in the thirteenth or fourteenth century, and it is believed to be the second oldest continuously used minaret in all the Muslim worlds.
+The mosque was built in the thirteenth or fourteenth century, and it is believed to be the second oldest continuously used minaret in the Muslim world.
 We could not enter the mosque but looked through the door – many large white columns and a dirt floor.

 We entered possibly the largest of the libraries and were shown several ancient books carefully stored in small boxes on the shelves.

 Day 3 Tue Oct 18.
-In the morning, we drove 180 km to Oudane, passing through Tenouchert oasis.
+In the morning, we drove 180 km to Oudane, passing through Tenouchert Oasis.
 We initially bypassed Oudane on our way to the Eye of the Sahara.

 Eye of Sahara (Richat Structure) is a highly symmetrical, circular, and deeply eroded geologic dome in the Adrar about 60 km from Ouadane.
 Accessed only by desert tracks, it can only be entered through one gap in the rings.
 It is 40 kilometres (25 mi) in diameter, exposing sedimentary rock in layers that appear as concentric rings.
 Igneous rock is exposed inside as spectacular rhyolites and gabbros that form two concentric ring dikes and a central megabreccia.
 A kimberlitic plug in the northern part is dated to around 99 million years old.